Dewb/ndi-mod/README.md

 This will add about 6MB of files to `~/dust/code/ndi-mod`.
 To uninstall everything, go to the maiden library, scroll to `ndi-mod` in the installed section, and click **remove**.

-## general tips
+### general tips

 * norns should show up as "**NORNS** (norns screen)" in any NDI-supporting app or device that can reach norns through the network.
 NDI 5 support is best, but NDI 4 apps might also be able to connect.
 * If, in any program, you see local NDI sources but you don't see **NORNS**, make sure the app is allowed through any firewalls, and restart the app.
-*

-### viewing NDI output on your desktop (PC/Mac/Linux)
+### viewing NDI output with NDI Studio Monitor (PC/Mac/Linux)

-The NDI Studio Monitor tool included in NDI Tools can view and record NDI streams.
+The NDI Studio Monitor tool provided by NewTek can view and record NDI streams.

 1. Install the [NDI Tools](https://ndi.tv/tools/).
 (This requires giving an e-mail address to NewTek.)
-2. Run the NDI Studio Monitor and click the three-lines icon in the upper left corner.
+2. Run NDI Studio Monitor and click the three-lines icon in the upper left corner.
 3. You should see **NORNS** in the sources list, click it and select **norns screen** from the flyout.

 ### using with OBS Studio (PC/Mac/Linux)